binupax6699/BUGATTI-TYPE57-ALANTIC-3D-MODLE/README.md

 ## Materials & Textures

-I added materials and textures throughout the model while refining the surfaces and smaller details.
+I created and applied the materials and textures throughout the model.

-Some textures were created with the help of AI, while other details were created using traditional texture workflows.
-I also used **normal maps** for additional surface detail, including the grille and tire-related details.
+Some textures were created with the help of AI, while other details were made using normal maps and traditional texturing techniques.
+These were used to add additional surface detail to areas such as the grille and tires.

-The model was continuously refined throughout the process to improve the overall shape, detail, and appearance.
+The model was continuously refined throughout the process to improve its shapes, details, materials, and overall appearance.

 ## Animation & Lighting

-Once the model was complete, I created the cinematic setup in Blender.
+After completing the model, I created the cinematic setup in Blender.

-* Animated the camera for smooth movement.
+* Animated the camera with smooth movements.
 * Animated and adjusted the lighting for the shots.
-* Built the scenes without relying on a large environment, keeping the focus on the car.
+* Kept the scene focused on the car without a large environment.
 * Created approximately **700 frames** of animation.

 ## Rendering